larkceresin/Around-The-USA-Full-stack/README.md

 # react-around-api-full
-The API of "Around the U.S." with authorization and registration handled by the back-end server. post requests to /signup to register & /login to sign-in a user.
+The API of "Around the U.S." with authorization and registration handled by the back-end server. (backend folder) and a front end able to handle it and show it in use.
+Currently this can be downloaded and used locally, it is not hosted on a server at this time. post requests to /signup to register & /login to sign-in a user.
 Other methods require authorization to access (with Bearer token authorization) /users methods